-The Office of the Dean of Student Affairs aims to create conditions that promote students' social and psychological comfort essential to achieve academic success.
+The Student Affairs Office aims to create conditions that promote students' social and psychological comfort essential to achieve academic success.
 The student affairs office supports students in overcoming obstacles and challenges they encounter during their university experience.
 The office organizes seminars and workshops to promote students' awareness and help them develop skills in coping with social, psychological and emotional difficulties and challenges.
 The office also provides one-to-one counseling to help a student deal with personal issues and anxieties and make appropriate choices and decisions.
 For more information please contact us at: Dso@rhu.edu.lb or 05/603090, Ext: 777.